MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define TEMP_SENSOR_BED 3 //Heated bed
 {% endhighlight %}

 These are the profiles of your thermistors.
 A generic profile is "1" which is "100K Thermistor".
 If you can get the exact brand and thermistor type for your hotend/heated bed, use that particular number/value/profile.
-The thermistor type points to a table of thermistor electrical resistance versus temperature.
+The thermistor type points to a calibration table of thermistor electrical resistance versus temperature.

 {% alert warning %}
 This is crucial to obtain accurate temperature measurements.

-As a last resort, just use 100k thermistor for `temp_sensor` and `temp_sensor_bed` but be sceptical of the temperature accuracy.
+As a last resort, just use 100k thermistor for `temp_sensor` and `temp_sensor_bed` but be highly sceptical of the temperature accuracy.
 {% endalert %}

 ***